Felixmil/XMLAdventure/README.md

 ### Create

 - Choose a a category of element to add (only items for now)
-- Fill the various inputs (at the moment, only items are supported)
+- Fill the various inputs that are generated depending on the category

 ![](doc/build.gif)